mpudil/projects/README.md

 #### Movies.R
 Used a glm model robust to heteroskedasticity to determine how much revenue a movie studio should expect to receive for each dollar of production budget invested in a film.
 Also looked at if higher production budget films are more variable in the domestic gross and hat films under vs. overperformed domestically relative to their predicted domestic gross.
 Also used a Monte Carlo simulation to run a cross-validation of the heterogeneous MLR.

 #### FoodExpenditures.R
 Uses a glm model robust to heteroskedasticity along with cross-validation to model and predict the amount of money an individual will spend eating out given income.

+#### ScottishHills
+Uses Scottish hill racing (fell running) data to look at influential observations and outliers in data.
+Includes unofficial report in LaTeX.